Adversarial Guided Diffusion Models for Adversarial Purification

 \subsection{Experimental Setup}

-\textbf{Datasets and classifiers:} We conduct extensive experiments on CIFAR-10 and CIFAR-100 \citep{krizhevsky2009learning} to empirically validate the effectiveness of the proposed methods against adversarial attacks.
+\textbf{Datasets and classifiers:} We conduct extensive experiments on CIFAR-10, CIFAR-100 \citep{krizhevsky2009learning} and ImageNet \citep{deng2009imagenet} to empirically validate the effectiveness of the proposed methods against adversarial attacks.
 For the classifier models, we utilize the pre-trained ResNet \citep{he2016deep} and WideResNet \citep{zagoruyko2016wide}.

-\textbf{Adversarial attacks:} We evaluate our method against AutoAttack $l_\infty$ and $l_2$ threat models \citep{croce2020reliable} as one benchmark, which is a powerful attack that combines both white-box and black-box attacks, and utilizes expectation over time \citep[EOT,][]{athalye2018synthesizing} to tackle the stochasticity introduced by random transforms.
+\textbf{Adversarial attacks:} We evaluate our method against AutoAttack \citep{croce2020reliable} as one benchmark, which is a common attack that combines both white-box and black-box attacks.
 To consider unseen attacks without $l_p$-norm, we utilize spatially transformed adversarial examples \citep[StAdv,][]{xiao2018spatially} for evaluation.
-Additionally, following the guidance of \citet{lee2023robust}, we utilize projected gradient descent \citep[PGD,][]{madry2018towards} with EOT for a more comprehensive evaluation of the diffusion-based purification.
+Additionally, following the guidance of \citet{lee2023robust}, we utilize projected gradient descent \citep[PGD,][]{madry2018towards} with expectation over time \citep[EOT,][]{athalye2018synthesizing} for a more comprehensive evaluation of the diffusion-based purification.

 \textbf{Evaluation metrics:} We evaluate the performance of defense methods using two metrics: standard accuracy and robust accuracy, obtained by testing on clean examples and adversarial examples, respectively.
 Due to the high computational cost of testing models with multiple attacks, following guidance by \citet{nie2022diffusion}, we randomly select 512 images from the test set for robust evaluation.